sam-ayo/file-naming/README.md

 # file-naming
-I had a challenge of renaming a lot of camel cased, underscore, pascal cased file names to hypen file naming convention.
+I had the task of transforming numerous file names with various conventions (camel case, underscore, and Pascal case) into a consistent naming convention using hyphens.